Logging and monitoring¶

 Observability endpoint¶

-To get started, simply visit HA Federated Grafana and choose your solution of choisae.
+To get started, simply visit HA Federated Grafana and choose your solution of choice.

 Loki¶

 Loki is a centralized logging service.
-Nodes in the cluster run promtail, which is the daemon that ships
+Nodes in the cluster run alloy, which is the daemon that ships

 logs to the available servers.
 By default, /var/log, /var/log/nginx and systemd-journal are scraped.
 In addition,